-Often, our doctor told me, there is a family trait towards alcoholism out of lifestyle choices rather than genetic addiction.
+Often (our family doctor told me) there is a family trait towards alcoholism but it is out of lifestyle choices rather than genetic addiction.
 If all the adults spent a lot of time drinking then the youngsters join in almost as a ‘right of passage’ as soon as he/she is old enough to go to the pub.

 There may also be a history of abuse or other sordid secret events from childhood that make the person’s self esteem very low and encourages the drinking to bury it.